 9. Crocodiles – ‘Crimes of Passion’

-Psychedelic, shimmering pop music was at a premium last year, what with Unknown Mortal Orchestra, Smith Westerns and Foxygen all giving to the wild.
+Psychedelic, shimmering pop music was at a premium last year, what with Unknown Mortal Orchestra, Smith Westerns and Foxygen all letting their babies run loose in the wild.
 But it’s Crocodiles who take the cake, with their indelible melodies and wonderfully weird lyrics (‘Her graveyard eyes / they lured me in’) helmed into a tight reverb-laden affair (courtesy of The Raveonettes’ Sune Rose Wagner).
 Striking the right balance of bubbly effervescence, prickly risqué humour and sticky sweetness, Crocodiles more than found their bite.

 8. Jagwar Ma – ‘Howlin’